-Melanie utilises a range of therapy modalities in her treatment including cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), psychodynamic therapy, play therapy, person centered therapy and mindfulness-based therapy.
-Melanie is also trained in Eye-Movement Desensitisation and Reprocessing (EMDR) Therapy.
+Melanie employs a diverse range of therapeutic modalities in her practice, including cognitive-behavioral therapy (CBT), acceptance and commitment therapy (ACT), psychodynamic therapy, play therapy, person-centered therapy, and mindfulness-based therapy.